-Leg veins can be anatomically divided into two categories (“superficial” veins and “deep” veins).
-The “superficial” veins are located relatively close to the skin (or within a few centimeters of the skin surface), whereas the “deep” veins are more centrally located in the deep muscular compartments of the legs.
+Leg veins can be anatomically divided into two categories, superficial and deep.
+“Superficial” veins are located relatively close to the skin surface (typically within a few centimeters of the skin surface), whereas “deep” veins are located in the central (deep) muscular compartments of the legs.

-Symptoms of Varicose Veins
+Symptoms of Varicose Veins & Venous Reflux

-- Swelling in the lower part of the leg or the ankle is common.
+- Swelling in the lower part of the leg or ankle is common.
 Symptoms can occur in one or both legs.

 A review of past medical and surgical conditions, current symptoms, medications, and physical examination are routinely performed.
 The decision about whether to perform adjunctive diagnostic testing is based upon the patient’s symptoms and exam findings.